Skip to main content

 The Indian World of George Washington

-April 2024
+November 2024

 6min read

-Native American peoples and the lands they possessed loomed large for Washington, from his first trips westward as a surveyor to his years as President.
+Native American peoples and the lands they possessed loomed large for Washington, from his first trips westward as a surveyor to his years as president.

 Artist James A. West's sculpture "Point of View," which stands in a park overlooking Pittsburgh, depicts George Washington and the Seneca leader Guyasuta meeting in October 1770, when Washington was in the area looking for land for future settlement along the Ohio River.

 George Washington's 1770 meeting with the Seneca chief Guyasuta is commemorated in James A. West's sculpture "Point of View," which stands in a park overlooking Pittsburgh.
 Washington was in the area at the time looking for settlement land along the Ohio River.
-Photo by Lee Paxton, Wikipedia.
+Photo by Lee Paxton, Wikipedia

 Excerpted from the George Washington Book Prize finalist The Indian World of George Washington, by Colin Calloway (Oxford University Press).

-On Saturday afternoon, June 14, 1794, Washington welcomed a delegation of thirteen Cherokee chiefs to his Market Street home in Philadelphia.
+On Saturday afternoon, June 14, 1794, Washington welcomed a delegation of 13 Cherokee chiefs to his Market Street home in Philadelphia.
 They were in the city to conduct treaty negotiations, and the members of Washington's cabinet — Jefferson, Hamilton, Knox, and Colonel Timothy Pickering — were also present.

 Restoring Indian people and Indian lands to the story of Washington goes a long way toward restoring them to their proper place in America's story.